-The mineralogical characterization is performed by a multiband imager with 9 spectral bands ranging from 0.4 to $1.6 \mu m$ at a high spatial resolution typically 20 m.
-The bandwidth is 20~50 nm.
+The mineralogical characterization is performed by a multiband imager with 9 spectral bands ranging from 0.4 to 1.6 μ m at a high spatial resolution typically 20 m.
 The spatial resolution is nearly 10 times higher than that of the Clementine.
 The identification of mineralogical composition, such as pyroxene, olivine, and anorthite, is performed by the spectral profiler with a continuous spectrophotometry from 0.5 to 2.6 μ m at a 500 m spatial resolution.
-The spectrum is sampled every 6~8 nm.
 Electric cooler is used for the IR sensor.
-The geometric relation of the field of view of the two instruments along the ground track is shown in Fig.5.
-The comprehensive data from the multiband imager and the spectral profiler are combined to map the mineralogical composition globally.
+The geometric relation of the field of view of the two instruments along the ground track is shown in Fig.6.
+The comprehensive data from the multiband imager and the spectral profiler are combined to map the mineralogical composition.
 The data inversion from the multispectral data to the mineralogical composition requires a data base which will be generated by laboratory simulation experiments in the mission preparation phase.
-Besides the surface mapping function, the spectral profiler is expected to identify the mineralogical composition of the deep crust material which is possibly exposed at the lunar surface, such as the inside of the large-scale impact craters.
+Besides the surface mapping function, the spectral profiler is expected to identify the mineralogical composition of the deep crust material which possibly appears at the lunar surface, such as the inside of the large-scale impact craters.